 Abstract

 It is accepted wisdom in obstetrics that vaginal breech deliveries (VBD) are rarely performed in the United States due to the publication of the Term Breech Trial (TBT) in 2000, a large-scale randomized clinical study, concluded in favor of cesarean section (CS) and followed by a world-wide restriction of VBDs.
-Though, historical analysis of the literature over breech delivery management preceding the TBT reveals that it was a significant milestone, but hardly the cause for VBD's under-practicing.
-Since the 1950s, VBDs have been tabooed as hazardous and advocated to be restricted, supervised, and prevented, resulting in a growing decay in vaginal skills.
-That became a problem after doubts were raised about CSs' efficacy and safety, which undermined the established clinical reality.
-When TBT finally decided in favor of CSs, it came as a relief to many physicians who got the authoritative approval they sought to act for years.
+However, historical analysis of the literature on breech delivery management prior to the TBT reveals that while it was a significant milestone, it was not the cause for VBD's under-practicing.
+Since the 1950s, vaginal breech deliveries have been regarded as hazardous and subjected to strict oversight and various restrictions (and, sometimes, prohibited outright); as a result, fewer clinicians have the skills needed to perform the procedure.
+This deterioration in clinical skills served to further exacerbate concerns about CSs' efficacy and safety.
+When the TBT concluded that cesarean section is safer than vaginal breech delivery, it came as a relief to many physicians who got the authoritative approval they sought to act for years.
 That explains TBT's influence on obstetrics until today.

 Introduction

-Ask an obstetrician: “why you almost never see breech delivery in the United States these days?” and she will probably tell you about the “Term Breech Trial,” or TBT.
+Ask an obstetrician why one almost never sees a breech delivery in the United States these days, and she will probably tell you about the “Term Breech Trial,” or TBT.
 This 2000 study, performed by a Canadian team headed by Mary and Walter Hannah, set out to determine which was safer, cesarean section or vaginal breech deliveries.
-It was a well-funded study and a big one, with 2,088 births in 121 medical centers in 26 countries.
-It was a randomized control trial, highly ranked as evidence-based medicine.
-And it had to be stopped midway after its interim results favored cesarean section so strongly that it was no longer deemed ethical to assign any women to vaginal breech delivery.
+The study was well-funded and big, with 2,088 births in 121 medical centers in 26 countries.
+It was a randomized control trial, highly-ranked as evidence-based medicine.
+The study was stopped midway, after its interim results favored cesarean section so strongly that it was no longer deemed ethical to assign any women to vaginal breech delivery.
 These results were published in the Lancet (Hannah et al. 2000), widely discussed, and almost universally seen as decisive.
 Within months, its findings were endorsed by all prominent obstetrics societies.
 The ACOG issued a statement to the effect that: “As a result of the findings of the study, planned vaginal delivery of a term singleton breech may no longer be appropriate.”
 (Committee on Obstetric Practice 2001, 1190).

-The Lancet article became the most cited publication in obstetrics, despite Its many critiques and a partial withdrawal of TBT's recommendations by obstetrics societies.
+The Lancet article became the most cited publication in obstetrics (although it had many critics and, in time, obstetric societies partially withdrew their endorsements of its recommendations).
 After all this, it became accepted wisdom that it was the Term Breech Trial that put an end to the practice of vaginal breech delivery (For example: Gray and Shanahan 2020; Cunningham et al. 2018; ACOG 2018; Dhingra and Raffi 2010; Glezerman 2012; Lawson 2012).
-But matters were more complicated than accepted wisdom allows.
+But matters were more complicated than this accepted wisdom allows.
 The Term Breech Trial was an important milestone, and its immediate influence in the field was significant.
 Nevertheless, it was also a culmination of decades of developments, without which the 2000 study itself would probably never have been undertaken and, even if it were, probably would not have had the influence that it did.